Brooks Ghost 9Review Facts

 In terms of protection, the Ghost 9 is a pretty solid shoe.
 The outsole contributes a great deal in protection by way of shock absorption, with its incorporated crash pad as mentioned above, which effectively negates hard impact, keeping your feet and knees from feeling the full force of the ground.
 I have no complaints in this aspect.
 Not once did I feel exposed to external hazards, but rather quite secure at all times.
 Although you don't get the most protective, and sturdy shoe here, and it doesn't have a full coverage overlay, you do get a good enough balance, and great performance for the road.
 Just remember that it's a road shoe and you won't have any issues here, just ample protection.

-Responsiveness refers to the ability of a shoe to return energy upon impact, flex, motion and toe off.
-Basically, this describes how well the shoe responds to a runner’s strides.
+Responsiveness is the way a shoe gives energy back upon impact, flex, motion and toe off.
+Really, this is how well a shoe feels for a runner's steps.
 The responsiveness of the Ghost 9 is satisfactory, primarily stemming from the material used in the midsole, the BioMoGo DNA foam, as mentioned above.
 This material does a substantial job of returning energy based on the force of impact.
 This midsole technology is unique to Brooks shoes, as most are made of pure EVA foam which tends to be a staple term in the world of running.
 Now, from my perspective.
 They were quite responsive to say the least, and I again noticed an improvement compared to my regular pair of runners, and previous models of the Ghost that I have used, particularly the 7.
 Every stride was smooth, which is always a good sign that your shoe will perform well when the miles start to add up.
 Overall, the Ghost 9 is a shoe with sufficient responsiveness.
 In this aspect I would give it a 7.5 out of 10.

 This is a neutral shoe, so you won't get any special arch support